 Eva Hesse, Tate Modern

-With a large - but largely unnecessary - show, Tate Modern is bringing the work of Eva Hesse to the UK, where it has not been seen en masse since 1979.
+With a large — but largely unnecessary — show, Tate Modern is bringing the work of Eva Hesse to the UK, where it has not be seen en masse since 1979.
 Hesse died in 1970, at the age of 34, just as her career was taking off, and is remembered chiefly for the experimental abstract sculpture she produced in the last five years of her life.

 Born in Germany but raised in America, Hesse was well known on the New York art scene in the Sixties and was friends with the pioneering conceptualist Sol LeWitt, the minimalist Robert Ryman and the feminist critic Lucy Lippard.
 Remarkably, given the short span of her career, Hesse’s posthumous reputation has kept pace with those of her still-living contemporaries, for her work has starred in a myriad of international shows since her death.
 Time, however, always catches up.
 Several of Hesse’s major works, executed in latex, have now become too fragile for further travel and so a major, comprehensive exhibition of her work is unlikely to be staged ever again.
 Perhaps that is as it should be, for though Hesse deserves to be remembered, she died too early in her career to make the kind of impact on the history of art implied by the scale of this show.

 The exhibition proceeds in dull chronological order through Hesse’s career, and so its first-half is quite forgettable.
 The small drawings, paintings and collages she was producing up until the mid-Sixties do chart her evolution from weak semi-abstraction into more confident and complex abstract painting and relief collages (such as Oomamaboomba) that made manifest her sculptural interests, but are otherwise of little note.